MicrosoftDocs/memdocs/memdocs/intune/protect/mde-security-integration.md

 > [!TIP]
 >
-> In June 2023, security settings management began using synthetic registration for devices that don’t fully register in Azure AD.
+> In June 2023, security settings management began using synthetic registration for devices that don’t fully register in Microsoft Entra.
 With this change, devices that previously had enrollment errors will begin onboarding  to Defender and then receive and process the security settings management policies.

 ### What to expect in the Microsoft Azure portal